harsh2527/Advance-Trading-Platform-/README.md

 ## Contact

-For feedback, suggestions, or questions, please reach out to me on X,IG or mail.
+For feedback, suggestions, or questions, please reach out to Harsh Malhotra.

 ---

-*Last Updated: July 2025*
+*Last Updated: January 2025*